+When the family learned of this from the University, Richard W. and Richard M. had different initial responses.
 "My response was the School has always had our name associated with it, and we needed to firm that up."
 Richard W. said.
 "And we needed to firm it up by putting some money in to get it formally named after us.
-So one of the things I remember doing is determining how much we had given to the business school since 1954 and then I converted that into 1994 dollars.
+So, one of the things I remember doing is determining how much we had given to the business school since 1954 and then I converted that into 1994 dollars.
 It was a big number."
 "It sure was," rejoined his father, who was annoyed the University had taken the meeting with Schulich in the first place.

-Ultimately, with credit for historical donations and with donations from every member of the family amounting to \$11 million, the School honoured the relationship by renaming itself the Richard Ivey School of Business.
-Ironically, admitted Richard W., because the school building had the family name over the door until 1993 "when the naming was done a lot of people were saying, 'I thought it was the Ivey School of Business'.
-So it had really become associated with the family."
+Ultimately, with donations from every member of the family amounting to \$11 million, the School honoured the relationship by renaming itself the Richard Ivey School of Business.
+Ironically, admitted Richard W., because the school building had the family name over the door until 1993.
+"When the naming was done, a lot of people were saying, 'I thought it was the Ivey School of Business'.
+So, it had really become associated with the family."
+Dean Tapp later noted that the transition to the new name was seamless.
+"There was something magic about the name Ivey that people were able to buy into.
+When you started talking about Ivey, people started thinking about 'Ivy League.'"
+Retired professor